sistaniabong/code-refactor/README.md

 # code-refactor

 ## Description
-This repo consists of code-refactor homework where I refactored a starter code to follow  accessibility standards to improve the site's optomization
+This repo consists of web application for Horiseon.
+I refactored a starter code to follow  accessibility standards to improve the site's optomization.

 ## User Story